tibia-oce/bootstrap/README.md

 ### Updating secrets

 If you would like to improve the security, you can rekey the vault with something more reasonable/secure, and also update the values for the root and dev user of the ubuntu server.
+Most of these scripts are idempotent and configurable, so you can go back through the entire process again after creating a new VM with a different set of credentials and simply pass the new values.

 ```sh
 # Optional